se-edu/learningresources/contents/ai/ml.md

 - A practical approach towards neural networks: [University of San Francisco, FastAI](http://www.fast.ai/)

 Note that there is one more category of ML algorithms, called reinforcement learning.
-Reinforcement learning is quite different from the above mentioned categories and is not yet ready for production usage.
-It will not be discussed in this introductory piece, but more information can be found in this following article on Medium. ([link](https://hackernoon.com/reinforcement-learning-part-1-d2f469a02e3b))
+Reinforcement learning is quite different from the above mentioned categories and will not be discussed in this introductory piece.
+More information on Reinforcement Learning can be found in this following article on Medium. ([link](https://hackernoon.com/reinforcement-learning-part-1-d2f469a02e3b))

 ### Types of Data
 Data is broadly split into 2 categories, structured and unstructured.